cbcrg/tcoffee/docs/tcoffee_quickstart_regressive.rst

 Aside from its improved accuracy, the main benefit of this protocol is to allow any third party multiple sequence aligner to be applied on the sub-groups (ClustalO, MAfft, etc) and any third party guide-tree proticol.
 The default T-Coffee supports a large number of `internal and external package <https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#internal-external-methods>`_ but if the one you need is not supported, note that it is relatively simple to create a configuration file allowing T-Coffee to interact with the package you need as docimented `here <https://tcoffee.readthedocs.io/en/latest/tcoffee_main_documentation.html#advanced-method-integration>`_.

-The regressive implmentation of T-Coffee is named DPA.
 In the following document, we list its main options and how these can be deployed from the T-Coffee algorithm.
-Note that DPA is a simplified wrapper around T-Coffee.It does not support all the T-Coffee flags and its output/input formats are limited to FASTA for the sequences and Newick for the trees.
+Note that REG is a simplified wrapper around T-Coffee.It does not support all the T-Coffee flags and its output/input formats are limited to FASTA for the sequences and Newick for the trees.

-.. note:: DPA does not support ALL the T-Coffee options.
+.. note:: REG does not support ALL the T-Coffee options.
 It is especially limited with respect to input and output and will only allow FASTA.